 To qualify for this section, the MythBusters need to specify the movie, TV show, or other media being tested.
 It doesn't matter if they're testing a specific stunt or naming a work as having an example of a general trope; if they name the work, it can go here.

-- The Adventures of Robin Hood (and by proxy many other Robin Hood works): Robin shoots an arrow into another arrow already embedded in a target, splitting it nock to tip - Busted.
+- The Adventures of Robin Hood (and by proxy many other Robin Hood works): Splitting the Arrow - Busted.
 This doesn't work for multiple reasons, such as the fact that arrows wobble in flight instead of flying truly straight, or that (wooden) arrows split along the grain which rarely if ever reaches the entire length.

 - American Graffiti: Tying an anchored cable around a car's rear axle, so when the car takes off the axle is ripped clean off - Busted.
 The cable snapped, not the axle.